fredkk22/Module-1-Challenge/README.md

 2. Use $ git pull in your Git Bash or terminal to pull the materials from the repository onto your device.

-3. Open the index.html and style.css files from their respective locations in the repository in VS Code or code editor of your choosing.
+3. Open the index.html from the repository in VS Code or code editor of your choosing.

 4. Open the index.html file in your default browser.